-■ 511.
+■ 508.
 Goat's Milk Soap Making & More

 Make three batches of goat's milk soap, each with a different scent, and a few other yummy scented items such as lip balm and lotion.
-Then package up these products and take them home to share with your family.
+Then package these products and take them home to share with your family.
 Fee of \$6 is payable through your local MSU Extension office.
-Age ll and up.
+Age II and up.

-■ 127.
+☐ 123.
 Knitting Traditions

 Explore the different knitting styles and patterns of various ethnic and cultural groups, with an emphasis on Norwegian and French-American styles.
 You'll learn to knit, and if you already know how, you'll learn new stitches and patterns.
 Start a small project to take home.
-Fee of \$4 is payable through your local MSU Extension office.
-Age 11 and up.
+Fee of \$5 is payable through your local MSU Extension office.
+Age II and up.

-■ 230.
+■ 236.
 The Art of Cheesemaking

 Making cheese is an ancient tradition, and cheeses vary enormously from country to country and even region to region, depending on culture, technique, and available ingredients.
 Explore the history of cheese, sample a few varieties from different cultures, and try making simple cheeses you can easily prepare at home without a lot of special equipment.
 Fee of \$5 is payable through your local MSU Extension office.
+Age II and up.

+■ 237.
+Finding Fun in Your Family Tree fun in the kitchen with your friends, make your own tasty snacks and Learn about your family tree and how to research your own history. drinks, and show off your chef skills at home!
 Age 11 and up.

-■ 231.
-Finding Fun in Your Family Tree

-Learn about your family tree and how to research your own history.
-You'll go home with the beginnings of a family tree and skills for continuing your research.
+You'll go home with the beginnings of a family tree and skills for 240.
+Day at the Spa continuing your research.
 Bring a thumb drive for storing your family tree discoveries.
-Age II and up.

-☐ 611.
-Goat's Milk Soap Making & More
+Age 11 and up. ☐ 608.
+Goat's Milk Soap Making & More Same description as first-half session 508. office.
+Age ll and up. ■ 238.

-☐ 232.
 Historic Barn Architecture

 Unbelievable as it may seem, during this session you'll raise an authentic one-quarter-sized, scale-model, timber-frame barn.
 Historic barns appear in the rural landscape, but how long will they be there?
 You'll learn to identify different types of barn architecture so you can be an advocate for historic barn preservation in your community.
-Age 11 and up.
+Age II and up.

-FOOD, NUTRITION, & FITNESS
+FOOD, NUTRITION & FITNESS

-■ 128.
+■ 124.
 Cooking With Class

 Work with a classical chef at Cowles House, the official home of the president of MSU!
 Learn cooking secrets while preparing and sampling a variety of exciting foods.
-Age II and up.
+Age 11 and up.